Tôno Eijirô

 Heart Failure

-In the late 60s, Tono appeared on television, especially as the lead role in Mito Komon.
-He remained with the series for 13 years and 381 episodes, retiring from the role in 1983.
-He served briefly as the director of the Japan New Theater Actors Guild in the early 90s, before failing health forced him to withdraw from theater activities.
-He passed away from heart failure in 1994.
+Tôno transitioned to television in the late 1960s, achieving nationwide popularity starring in the lead role of the period drama Mito Kômon.
+He remained the star of the series for thirteen years across 381 episodes, stepping down in 1983.
+In the early 1990s, he briefly served as the director of the Japan New Theater Actors Guild before failing health forced him to withdraw from public theater activities.
+He passed away from heart failure in 1994 at eighty-six years of age.

-Tono was the recipient of the Medal of Honor, Purple Ribbon and the Order of the Rising Sun 4th Class for his contributions to the arts.
+Tôno was the recipient of both the Medal of Honor with Purple Ribbon, and later, the Order of the Rising Sun, 4th Class, recognizing his lifelong contributions to the dramatic arts.

 Selected Works